Mauricio González-Gordon y Díez: González Byass

-González-Gordon worked most of his life for the family company González Byass, which specializes in making sherry.
+González-Gordon worked most of his life for the family company González Byass, which specialises in making sherry.
 He was the fifth generation of the family to chair the company.
 While working for the firm he was involved in the making, tasting and commercialisation of sherry and in later years he also helped the company expand into producing brandy and several sorts of wine.
 Immediately after he finished his studies in 1946 he joined the business and started at the bottom with the picking and crushing of grapes.
 During this time he also learned about the solera system, which is used to age different type of liquids.
 His interest in oenology had only developed after visiting California the year he graduated.
 He visited California after previously being sent to New York by boat with twelve containers of wine.
 In 1955 he founded the first research center for viticulture and winemaking in Spain by establishing one at González Byass.
 For twenty years he was occupied as head of wine selection at the company.
 González-Gordon also served on the board of González Byass beginning in 1961, and was president of the company between 1993 and 1999.
 During this period González-Gordon managed to expand the business by exporting all over the world, including to the United States, United Kingdom, China and East Asia.
 After his time as president he continued to serve as an advisor to his son, Mauricio Junior, who took over his position.
 Apart from his work at González Byass González-Gordon also diverted some of his time towards the regulatory council of the sherry making industry, serving for 24 years.